 Those feelings are common - and worth exploring - but they miss the point.
 Sex toys aren’t about replacing a partner or making them uncomfortable.
 They’re about fun!
 And they can be a lot of fun.
 The key is to apply the very same rules you’d apply to any other sex play.
 And by that we mean communication, consent and care.

 Want to bring a little adventure into the bedroom?
-We talked to Charlie Glickman, a sexuality educator who’s teamed up with Violet Blue to present a new edition of her new book, "The Adventurous Couple’s Guide to Sex Toys."
+We talked to sexuality educator Charlie Glickman and sought some advice.
 Here are five things to know about playing nice - with toys!

 They Aren’t a Substitute